kevinnhuynh/CPSC441-ACNS/README.md

 # CPSC-441-Audio-Chat-Network-System

 #makefile
+The Chat system requires these installations

+sqlite3		You can use the following command: sudo apt-get install sqlite3 libsqlite3-dev libcurl		You can use this command:  sudo apt-get install libcurl4-nss-dev

+The Chat system must run on a system that uses pthreads

 The below command will setup the Database.
 Only run this once, if you want to reset the database to the default, remove both database files, and set the value inside the SaveStaticChatHistoryCounter.txt

 make SetUpDatabase

-To run the server you must have sqlite3 installed.
-You can use the following command: sudo apt-get install sqlite3 libsqlite3-dev
+Run the demo setup with
+./SetUpDatabase

 The below command will create the server